andy-sy-jung/Bridge/README.md

 - Made UI slightly prettier
 - Added filtering based on subject, and user or professional
 - Added page for viewing own postings

-**TO DO**
-- Limiting posts for each user?
-- Make UI way prettier
-- Add ability to upload pictures to posting?